erkooi/fusion360/README.md

 ## Overview
 * API/libraries contains library files that are used in the other scripts for handling CSV files and Fusion360 objects.
 * API/Scripts contains scripts that can run in Fusion360 to create objects like sketches, planes, lofts, bodies from CSV files.
-* F35B/ contains a design specific script that creates CSV files for F35B plane fuselage and wing.
+* F35B/ contains a design specific script f35b_points.py, that creates CSV files for F35B plane fuselage and wing.
+First run 'python f35b_points.py' on the command line in a terminal.
 The F35B design shown below, can then be generated in Fusion360 from these CSV files, by running the AssembleF35bCSV Script in the Fusion360 GUI.
 ![F35B created from CSV files](doc/f35b_csv.jpg)

 ## API/libraries